HisenZhang/WRPI-auto/doc/manual/user.md

 footer: Page ${pageNo} / ${pageCount}
 ---

-# WRPI-auto User Manual
+# User Manual

-This manual is for users.
-For more details about this software please refer to programming manual in `doc/` folder.
+This manual is for user reference.
+For more details about this software, please refer to programming manual in `doc/` folder.

 **Table of Contents**